CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 Please notice there are two Assignment1 folders.
 The inner folder is where the work is, the outer folder is the code repository.

-This works fine for the not-yet-professional student because he/she has VSCode opened to the inner folder.
+This feels like it works fine for the not-yet-professional student because he/she has VSCode and or Eclipse or ... opened to the inner folder.
 But then he/she pushes it up, shares the repository, and asks for assistance.
 This is where the problems start.

 ## What the professional assisting the student sees: